viragvoros/cfd-lab/README.md

 For unsteady solutions the relative update values will probably decrease at the beginning of the solution and later oscillate.

 WARNING:
-* Fluidchen always plots all relative update values.
+* Fluidchem always plots all relative update values.
 In simulations where there is no temperature calculated, the relative update value for temperature will be nan.
 * In our simulation examples the volume forces are set to zero.
 That means we will not see velocity developments based on temperature differences.
 Accordingly the relative update for velocity and pressure as well as the SOR-Iterations can be zero.

 This is how the terminal information could look like: